Babol Noshirvani University of Technology: Electrical and Computer Engineering

-This school is one of the most equipped academic centers in the country with extraordinary academic staffs and 17 focused laboratories.
+This school is one of the academic centers in the country with academic staffs and 17 focused laboratories.
 Each year, many research and industrial projects in application areas stage to be implemented by academic members and students in this college.
 Currently, this school is attempting to organize new student's admission continuously in undergraduate, master and PhD.
 Electrical and Computer Engineering department is well known for its scientific breakthroughs, it can be seen from number of laboratories, industrial projects, international papers and citations.